 In addressing the budget to actual variances, this section focuses generally on comparisons to the original approved budget.
-The "other supplementary information" on pages 128 through 133 reflects the original and final budgets as well as the actual results in more detail.
-FY2019 actual results reflect actual revenues that are about \$3.2 million more than the original budget; this is largely attributable to the \$3.5 million increase in the local income tax revenue.
-Property Taxes had a negative variance of \$227,532 and other local taxes had a positive variance of \$517,308.
-The FY2019 budget for income tax revenue is based upon an annual growth rate of 3.5% applied to tax year 2016 results based on returns filed.
-This growth percentage is the average from Tax Year 2014 through Tax Year 2016. \$1 million was also added to the estimate for FY2019 for the additional receipts coming to the County due to the federal tax law changes.
-As the information on pages 128 and 129 shows, there are a variety of smaller offsetting variances; these were considered when developing the revenue budget for FY2020.
+The "other supplementary information" on pages 129 through 134 reflects the original and final budgets as well as the actual results in more detail.
+Variances continue in inter-governmental revenues from the CARES and other grants for COVID-19 that were originally budgeted in FY2020 but were actually spent in FY2021, this is reflected in Public Safety grants.
+FY2021 actual results reflect revenues that are about \$30.3 million more than the original budget; this is largely attributable to the \$19.9 million increase in the local income tax revenue.
+Property Taxes had a positive variance of \$948,754 and other local taxes also had a positive variance of \$2.2 million.
+The FY2021 budget for income tax revenue is based upon an annual growth rate of 3.5% applied to tax year 2018 results based on returns filed.
+The FY2021 Budget continues the income tax rate of 3.17%, which was effective on January 1, 2020.
+As the information on pages 128 and 129 shows, there are a variety of smaller offsetting variances; these were considered when developing the revenue budget for FY2022.
 The County will continue to monitor closely the developments in property and income taxes, as these are such a significant component of funding.
-Given the economy, it is likely that the rate of growth in property taxes will be steady at the slower rate of almost 2% annually.
+Given the economy, it is likely that the rate of growth in property taxes will be steady at approximately 2.5% annually.
 As for income taxes, the County will continue to budget based on its specific taxable income statistics, as provided by the State, rather than the State's distributions, which are based on State-wide cash flow.

 Expense variances fall into several categories.
-During FY2019 there were several temporary vacancies within the county departments and elected officials that resulted in turn-over and vacancy savings of almost \$4.1 million, of which \$2 million is from the Sheriff's Office.
-Savings also come from fuel, insurance and other contract services of about \$1.2 million, combined.
+During FY2021 there were several temporary vacancies within the county departments and elected officials that resulted in turn-over and vacancy savings of almost \$4.1 million, of which over \$2 million is from the Sheriff's Office.
+Savings also come from contract services, telephone and equipment of about \$1 million, combined.
+Variances also continue with the COVID-19 grants, like the remaining amounts budgeted in FY2020 and expensed in FY2021.
 Estimates for subsequent budgets will be reviewed considering these recurring positive variances.

-While the County's financial situation is strong and sustainable, the County continues to take a very conservative approach to revenue estimates, given the continued concern of the federal and state budgets, and the general economy - continuing to focus on efficiency measures, both as a part of budget adoption, and throughout the operational year.
+While the County's financial situation is strong and sustainable, the County continues to take a conservative approach to revenue estimates, given the continued concern of the federal and state budgets, and the general economy - continuing to focus on efficiency measures, both as a part of budget adoption, and throughout the operational year.
 The county continues to monitor expenditures and realigns savings to reserves to use on non-recurring costs - such as severe weather.
 Savings are not re-aligned to spend on recurring costs that carry future funding commitments.
 Instead, the savings can accrue to fund balance to fund future non-recurring costs, if needed.
 This reflects the County's disciplined approach to budgeting, including adherence to budgeted activities, judicious review of supplemental budget requests, use of an encumbrance-based approach, continued focus on efficiency and effectiveness, and prudent fiscal management at all levels.
 As part of the annual budget process, the County approves a multi-year operating budget and ensures that operating impacts from capital improvement projects are included.